veaba/tensorflow-docs/docs/tf.keras/utils/multi_gpu_model.md

      ..
 ```
 #### Raises:
-- ValueError: if the gpus argument does not match available devices.
+- `ValueError`: if the `gpus` argument does not match available devices.